8 Lessons I’ve Learnt From Long-Term Travel

 From slowing down to investing in experiences.

-More than three months and eight countries ago, my partner and I packed our bags, left our jobs and set off for a year of travelling around the world.
+More than three months and eight countries ago, my partner and I packed our bags, left our jobs and set off for a year of long-term travel around the world.

 Along the way, we picked up some valuable lessons that helped us on the rest of our travels and may come in handy for anyone planning a longer trip.